santwanav/TCP-BBR-doc/UtilitiesUsed.md

 # Some tips

-Some files require to be edited in the sudo mode.If you forgot to open the file using sudo in `vim` and started editing it, use the following command while saving your file to avoid any hassle:
+* Some files require to be edited in the sudo mode.If you forgot to open the file using sudo in `vim` and started editing it, use the following command while saving your file to avoid any hassle:

 ```
 :w !sudo tee %
 ```

+* If your ssh terminal is hung, press `enter` followed by `~` and `.`.
+		It closes the ssh terminal and you can begin anew.

 and then exit the file.
 Resources: